lammps/lammps/doc/src/Errors_messages.rst

    atom has moved too far.

-*Restrain atoms %d %d %d missing on proc %d at step %ld* The 3 atoms in a restrain angle specified by the fix restrain command are not all accessible to a processor.
+*Restrain atoms %d %d %d missing on proc %d at step %ld* The three atoms in a restrain angle specified by the fix restrain command are not all accessible to a processor.
 This probably means an atom has moved too far.

-*Restrain atoms %d %d missing on proc %d at step %ld* The 2 atoms in a restrain bond specified by the fix restrain command are not all accessible to a processor.
+*Restrain atoms %d %d missing on proc %d at step %ld* The two atoms in a restrain bond specified by the fix restrain command are not all accessible to a processor.
 This probably means an atom has moved too far.